tsmith4014/TitanicDatasetExploration/README.md

 # Titanic Dataset Analysis

-This project provides an analysis of the Titanic dataset, exploring factors that may have influenced the survival of passengers on the Titanic.
-The dataset contains information about passengers, including their age, gender, passenger class, fare, and whether they survived or not.
+This repository houses an in-depth analysis of the Titanic dataset, offering valuable insights into the survival of passengers onboard the ill-fated RMS Titanic.
+The project leverages statistical tests, data visualizations, and machine learning models to understand the interplay of various passenger attributes like age, gender, and class with their chances of survival.
+It also extends the analysis by focusing on the influence of unique attributes like passenger titles, which provides an additional layer of depth to the survival factors.

 ## Table of Contents